 Greece Played A Part in the Country of Macedonia Changing its name.
 Because Greece has a region called Macedonia, they didn’t like that it’s northern bore the country name of “The Republic of Macedonia”.

 In 2018 the country of Macedonia changed its name to Northern Macedonia.
-When I was in Skopje, the capital of Northern Macedonia, many locals told me that Greece was blocking them from entering the EU until they changed their name.
+When I was in Skopje, the capital of North Macedonia, many locals told me that Greece was blocking them from entering the EU until they changed their name.
+Which are not-so-nice Greece facts.

 44% of Greeks Live in Athens

-Many of the Locals Hop Between The Mainland and Islands for Work
+Many of the Locals Hop Between The Mainland and the Islands for Work

 A majority of the locals that live on the islands flee to the mainland during the low tourist season.
 They move to Athens for work.
 Then head back to the islands when the tourists start to arrive.